RHIT-CSSE/csse304/Homework/Macros/README.md

 from elseexps.
 It acts like an normal if with then statements and else statements in begin blocks.

-Interestingly, this problem can not be solved using syntax case templates (at least as far as I know).
-Instead, handle the transformation directly using syntax->datum and datum->syntax.
+This problem can be solved with syntax-cases, BUT to do so requires far more trickiness than the problem deserves.
+Instead, use syntax->datum to turn the input code into a list, transform it, and then use datum->syntax to convert it back again.

 ## Methods with Fields